digital-asset/daml/docs/source/deploy/index.rst

 - The Sandbox with persistence.
 For information on how to do this, see the section on persistence in :doc:`/tools/sandbox` docs
 - Further deployment options which are in development.
 For information on these options and their stage of development, see the table below.

 To deploy a DAML project to a ledger, you will need the ledger's hostname (or IP) and the port number for the gRPC Ledger API.
 The default port number is 6865.
-Then, inside your DAML project folder, run the following command, taking care to substite ``<HOSTNAME>`` and ``<PORT>`` for the ledger's hostname and port:
+Then, inside your DAML project folder, run the following command, taking care to substitute the ledger's hostname and port for ``<HOSTNAME>`` and ``<PORT>``:

 .. code-block:: none